 - You can also add the Categories and Tags fields to be exported.

-- On the Configure Advanced Setting screen, choose your preferred settings then add the exported file name in the Friendly name field.
-In our case, we will name it “English Posts”.
+- On the Configure Advanced Settings screen, choose your preferred settings then add the exported file name in the Friendly Name field.
 You can then click on the Confirm & Run Export.

 - Once the export process is completed, click on the CSV button to download the exported file.